ropensci/tsbox/cran-comments.md

 ## Fixes

-- Do not test examples that lead to NOTE on CRAN Debian
+- Do not test examples that led to NOTE on a CRAN flavor

 Flavor: r-devel-linux-x86_64-debian-gcc
 Check: examples, Result: NOTE